“Isn’t it heartbreaking how easily you can dedicate your life to destroying yourself?” – Unknown

 4. You praise women of other races for being “less difficult.”

 The notion that White, Latino, Asian and Indian women are “less difficult” than Black women is quite absurd.
-The last time I checked, women of all backgrounds in America and beyond have their own unique personalities.
-I know quite a few difficult White women and a nice amount of easy-going Black women.
+The last time I checked, women of all backgrounds in America and beyond had their own unique personalities.
+I know quite a few difficult White women and a nice amount of easygoing Black women.
 Believing that White (and other non-Black) women are better to build a family places us sisters in last place when choosing a mate.